aidanthewiz/VibeCity/artifacts/architecture.md

 ![Database ER Diagram](https://raw.githubusercontent.com/aidanthewiz/VibeCity/master/artifacts/DatabaseDiagram.png)

 The user should be able to join a party and add comments to tracks.
+A user should als obe able to connect a spotify account.
 Parties should be able to listen to tracks.
-Tracks should be able to have comments on them.
-The Party should leader should be able to kick people from the party.
+Tracks should be able to have comments and ratings on them.
+The Party should be able to have leaders that can kick users, open/close the party, and create join codes.
-The party leader is able to select which strong can be played.

 # Business Rules